gregopet/grails-json-apis/README.md

 ## Future plans

-Find all the corner cases in which the current implementation wouldn't work - the only limitation I am currently aware of is that non automatically generated getters and transient properties don't yet work, but I am sure there will be others.
+Find all the corner cases in which the current implementation wouldn't work.
 Then further in the future an API documenting script would be nice, producing charts or markdown docs from the data contained in the annotation(s).